 Chantilly Trinity Necklace

-One of the ovals in the fob is a mid-century glass picture stone depicting a courting couple in Limoges style.
-This style originated in the eighteenth century and is commonly associated with the production of ornately painted, high-quality china that was most often produced near the city of Limoges in France.
+One of the German ovals is a glass picture stone depicting a courting couple in Limoges style.
+This style originated in the 18th-century and is commonly associated with the production of ornately painted china produced in Limoges, France.

 This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.